BRF S.A. (BRFS) Reveals an Earnings Mystery

 BRF S.A.
-(NYSE:BRFS) changed by 0.00% from its latest closing price compared to the recent 1-year high of $4.84.
-The company’s stock price has collected -3.62% of loss in the last five trading sessions.
+(NYSE:BRFS) went up by 15.83% from its latest closing price compared to the recent 1-year high of $4.84.
+The company’s stock price has collected 26.57% of gains in the last five trading sessions.
 Press Release reported on 03/26/21 that BRF Filed its Annual Report on Form 20-F for 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.